 College Transcripts: A bachelor's degree from an MBU approved, regionally accredited university is required prior to enrollment.
-Your
+Your official transcripts from your degree-granting institution must be sent to Mary Baldwin University, Office of Admissions, PO Box 1500, Staunton, VA 24402 or

-- official transcripts from your degree- granting institution must be sent to Murphy Deming College of Health Sciences/Mary Baldwin University, 100 Baldwin Blvd., Fishersville, VA 22939 or mdchsadmit@marybaldwin.edu.
-Unofficial transcripts are allowable for initial review of an application, however, you will not be able to enroll in our program until your official transcript has been received verifying completion of the bachelor's degree and that you still meet the minimum GPA required. - Students without a background in business, accounting, or an approved business-related field will be required to take an exam to evaluate his or her level of business knowledge.
-Based on exam results, applicants may be required to take one or more pre- MBA module courses offered at MBU. - · Application: Applications are available online. - Test Scores: No entrance exam is required, however, applicants may submit GMAT or GRE scores if they believe the scores will strengthen their application. - If English is not your native language, you will be required to submit TOEFL or IELTS scores.
+- Students without a background in business, accounting, or an approved business-related field will be required to take an exam to evaluate his or her level of business knowledge.
+Based on exam results, applicants may be required to take one or more pre- MBA module courses offered at MBU. - Application: Applications are available online. - Test Scores: No entrance exam is required, however, applicants may submit GMAT or GRE scores if they believe the scores will strengthen their application. - If English is not your native language, you will be required to submit TOEFL or IELTS scores.
 Mary Baldwin University's TOEFL institution code is 5397.
 You do not need to submit scores if you: - Earned an undergraduate or graduate degree at a U.S. college or university - Conducted your total education in English in a native English-speaking country - Prerequisite Courses: - 1.
 Statistics (3 cr) - 2.
 Research (3 cr) - Students may apply prior to completion of the prerequisite courses, as long as a plan for completion is in place. - GPA: A minimum of 3.0 overall GPA required.
 We expect that most accepted students will surpass this minimum.
-In addition, prerequisite courses must be completed with a "C" or better. - References: One professional reference is required.
-The online application will provide a link to your recommender. - Essay: The personal statement should describe your reason for applying to the MHA/MBA dual degree program and how admission to the program relates to your professional goals.
+In addition, prerequisite courses must be completed with a "C" or better. - Essay: The personal statement should describe your reason for applying to the MHA/MBA dual degree program and how admission to the program relates to your professional goals. - Conditional Admission: may be considered for students who do not fully meet all of the requirements for regular admission, but allows them to begin program coursework.
+If

-Conditional Admission: may be considered for students who do not fully meet all of the requirements for regular admission, but allows them to begin program coursework.
-If Conditional Admission is granted, the student must earn at least a 3.0 GPA during the first nine credits taken in the program.
+Conditional Admission is granted, the student must earn at least a 3.0 GPA during the first nine credits taken in the program.